 YES!
 While my favorite city in Poland will always be Krakow, I think Wrocław (pronounced vrots-wahf) is one of the most underrated cities in Europe.

 Not only does Wroclaw have one of the largest and most colorful market squares in Europe, but it has also been nicknamed the “Venice of Poland” due to its picturesque waterways and bridges.
+In December it also hosts a large and beautiful Christmas Market.

 Combine that with cheap food and drinks, and you have a winner.
 In other words, Wroclaw is the perfect place for an affordable European weekend getaway.